 With your home’s plumbing, there are a few things you can do to keep water running smoothly.
 Such as only flushing toilet paper or scheduling routine water heater maintenance.
-When you do have a plumbing problem, contacting a plumber in Mount Hope is the smartest way to solve it quickly and correctly.
+When you do have a plumbing problem, contacting a plumber in Beckley and Mount Hope is the smartest way to solve it quickly and correctly.

 Here are 12 common problems that a plumber can take care of.